KofiAckah/Docker-Sample-Application/README.md

 ## Notes

 - The application uses Flask's development server, which is suitable for learning and development but **not recommended for production**
-- For production deployments, consider using a production WSGI server like Gunicorn or uWSGI
 - The slim Python image reduces the final image size while maintaining essential functionality
 - Container data is ephemeral; stopping and removing the container will delete any data not stored in volumes